jareware/docker-volume-backup/README.md

 yearly = always
 ionice = idle
 ```
-You are free to provide a custom plan by mounting an own .rotate-backups.ini by mounting one in the backup container:
+You are free to provide a custom configuration by mounting an own .rotate-backups.ini in the backup container:
 ```
 volumes:
   - .rotate-backups.ini:/config/.rotate-backups.ini
 ```
+We kindly refer you to the documentation of rotate-backups for [more information on custom configurations](https://rotate-backups.readthedocs.io/en/latest/readme.html#configuration-files).

-In order to test your custom plan, set `ROTATE_BACKUPS: "dry-run"` and see the result in the container logs when the backup routine has been triggered (either by cron or by [executing backup.sh manually](#triggering-a-backup-manually)).
+In order to test your custom configuration, set `ROTATE_BACKUPS: "dry-run"` and see the result in the container logs when the backup routine has been triggered (either by cron or by [executing backup.sh manually](#triggering-a-backup-manually)).

 ### Rotation for S3 backups